 Shopping in Split

 Shopping in Split is limited.
 This isn’t like somewhere like Malaga.
-It does have the classic Zara’s etc (though what city doesn’t now) but it’s not a shopping destination.
+It does have the classic stores such as Zara (though what city doesn’t now) but it’s not a shopping destination.
 The market however is huge!
 Lots of souvenirs and beach bits though it is a bit samey.

 Day trips from Split

-Croatian Islands: Hvar and Brac islands are just two of zillions of islands you can get ferries to for day trips.
-Or you can move around Croatia staying a few days in each place.
+Hvar and Brac islands are just two of zillions of islands you can get ferries to from Split or maybe island hopping is more your thing.
 Or you could hire a boat and sail them all!
-We just did Hvar due to time and it was the best decision.
-I loved it – it had a magical energy Split didn’t have for me.
-The ferry takes about an hour and it’s super confusing!
+I took a day trip to Hvar and found a magical energy Split didn’t have, for me.
+The ferry takes about an hour and be warned it’s super confusing!
 To read about getting there and the best rooftops and Beach clubs there click here.

 There is also the blue caves, day trips to Trogir and beyond which I would also have considered if have more time – guess I’ll be going back!
 I usually use Get Your Guide as a good option to book and see what’s available (this isn’t an ad genuinely always been brilliant).
 So if you have more time than me you can explore even more.

 Every moment in Split felt like a snapshot of paradise.
-So you ready to explore its picturesque landscapes and create unforgettable memories?
-It was pricier than expecting but oh so worth it – this place won’t have you split on loving it.❤️
+It was a lot pricier than I was expecting but so worth it – this place won’t have you split on loving it.
+So if you are ready to explore these picturesque landscapes and create unforgettable memories then get booking!
+Let me know if you have any questions.